 Elementary/Middle Math Proficiency (MA 110) serves as a refresher course in topics covered in a comprehensive elementary and middle school mathematics curriculum, including a study of algorithms, numeration, statistics, geometry, measurement, and basic algebra, and their application and significance in everyday life.
 The course is provided to Christian School Education students in preparation for Curriculum & Pedagogy: Mathematics & STEM.
 This course may be exempted by exam.

-On-Campus only Every spring
+3 credit hrs On-Campus - every spring